-Software Safety vs. Software Security: Understanding the Difference
+Software Safety vs. Security: What's the Difference?

-Software Safety vs. Software Security
+Safety vs. Security

-There is a difference between safety and security.
 Code security is about preventing unwanted or illegal activity in the software we build and use.
 It helps ensure our systems are secure during an attack and keeps unwanted intruders out.
 Static application security testing (SAST) can help you improve security.
 More on SAST >>

-But, how is it possible to keep up with the hundreds of requirements in MISRA or ISO 26262 — especially when development teams lack the in-depth knowledge of complex coding standards?
+But, how is it possible to keep up with the hundreds of requirements in MISRA or ISO 26262?
+Especially when development teams lack the in-depth knowledge of complex coding standards?

-Standards Drive Safety
+Coding Standards Drive Software Safety

 Code safety and security are crucial for industries that depend on high-reliability software found everywhere from cars to spaceships.